nf-core/airrflow/docs/usage/bulk_AIRRseq/bulk_tutorial.md

 bash airrflow_bulk_b_fastq.sh
 ```

-If no UMI barcodes were used, set the --library_generation_method to specific_pcr, and the UMI length will be set automatically to 0.
+If no UMI barcodes were used, set the `--library_generation_method specific_pcr`, and the UMI length will be set automatically to 0.

 >[Warning!]
 >Please ensure you modify the parameters when running the pipeline on your own data to match the specific details of your library preparation protocol.